jonathanmichel/ConnectFour/README.md

 The software store everyday the output of ```/getDataFromGames``` and so, with ``` /getGraph/graphStatistic ```, you can have a graph of some of those statistics in function of the time.

 ![graphStatistic](https://static1.squarespace.com/static/5aca3b7ab10598283d220390/5afd7122575d1f528bda5053/5c2540750ebbe8593a086aca/1545945209458/graphStatistic.png?format=2500w)

+#### /getGraph/gameSessionPlayedSVG
+Same result as /getGraph/gameSessionPlayed but in SVG.

+#### /getGraph/graphStatisticSVG
+Same result as /getGraph/graphStatistic but in SVG.

 #### /getShittyEmojiGame